 Training

-By January 1, 2006, the District shall provide at least two hours of classroom or other effective interactive training and education regarding sexual harassment to all supervisory employees who are employed as of July 1, 2005.
+the District shall provide at least two hours of classroom or other effective interactive training and education regarding sexual harassment to all supervisory employees once every two years.
 All new supervisory employees must be provided with the training and education within six months of their assumption of a supervisory position.
-After January 1, 2006, the District shall provide sexual harassment training and education to each supervisory employee once every two years.

 The training and education required by this procedure shall include information and practical guidance regarding the federal and state statutory provisions concerning the prohibition against and the prevention and correction of sexual harassment and the remedies available to victims of sexual harassment in employment.
 The training and education shall also include practical examples aimed at instructing supervisors in the prevention of harassment, discrimination, and retaliation, and shall be presented by trainers or educators with knowledge and expertise in the prevention of harassment, discrimination, and retaliation.
+Supervisor’s harassment training must also address potential exposure and liability for employers and individuals, supervisor’s obligation to report sexual harassment, discrimination, and retaliation when they become aware of it, appropriate remedial measures to correct harassing behavior, and a review of “abusive conduct.”

+The District will maintain appropriate records of the training provided, including the names of the supervisory employees trained, the date of training, sign in sheets, copies of all certificates of attendance or completion issued, the type of training provided, a copy of all written or recorded training materials, and the name of the training provider.
+If the training is provided by webinar, the District will maintain a copy of the webinar, all written materials used by the training and all written questions submitted during the webinar, and document all written responses or guidance the trainer provided during the webinar.
+The District will retain these records for at least two years.

 Training of all staff will be conducted.
 This includes counselors, faculty, health personnel, law enforcement officers, coaches, and all staff who regularly interact with students.
 Training for academic staff should emphasize environmental harassment in the classroom.
 The District will also provide training to students who lead student organizations.
 The District should provide copies of the sexual harassment policies and training to all District law enforcement unit employees regarding the grievance procedures and any other procedures used for investigating reports of sexual violence.